npat-efault/picocom/README.md

     . ./bash_completion/picocom

 This will enable custom completion support for the current shell session only.
-Give it a ride and see if you like it.
+Use it for a while and see if you like it.

-To enable support automatically for all bash-shell sessions, you have the following options:
+To enable support automatically for all Bash-shell sessions, you have the following options:

 1. If you are running a relatively modern Debian or Ubuntu or other